nadeesha/saul/README.md

 # DSL Specification and Examples

 ### expect
 Assert the result using chai's expect.
-Comes with test spy support.
+Comes with test spy support from [sinon](sinonjs.org/releases/v2.0.0/spies/).

 Example:
 ```js